shaneish/bibliorot/cosmere.md

 My big question here is *what* from the biblical record do the Dawnshards correspond to?
 I'm absolutely certain that they correspond to something, but I'm not about to reread the entire New Testament to try to find the relevant "thing" that is split in four parts.

 ### The Aethers
 I dunno bro.
 I'm still trying figure out their place in this.
-The one thing I will say, though, is that given the fact that the Iriali where on the Aether-fricked planet of Lumar (Tress' world) during their journey makes me think the Aethers have a hand to play here too.
 Maybe they're the Pagan Gods that clash with Creation in all this, I dunno.
 They do say they were here first.
+Particularly, in a Universalist world where all religions are valid pathways to the True God, I can see a set of parallel Pagan-ish dieties besides Shards that are equally as valid in the Cosmere.

+The one thing I will say, though, is that given the fact that the Iriali where on the Aether-fricked planet of Lumar (Tress' world) during their journey makes me think the Aethers have a hand to play here too.

 ### Final Thoughts
-Adonalsium's shattering mirrors the crucifixion of Jesus and when Adonalsium finally returns it will usher in the end of days and the dead will rise from the Beyond -- this is why Hoid is so busy interfering, God stole someone he loves and he wants to bring them back from the dead (we hear this directly from Frost in The Traveler).
+Playing along, I'd guess there's in-Cosmere lore among Yolen's that when Adonalsium finally returns it will usher in the end of days and the dead will rise from the Beyond -- this is why Hoid is so busy interfering, God stole someone he loves and he wants to bring them back from the dead (we hear this directly from Frost in The Traveler).
+This mirrors the crucifixion of Jesus and the Revelations -- however, I don't think we will ever find out how it truly ends.
+I said before, I don't think Creation is the God Beyond, so I fear we may never truly hit an endpoint that Hoid is satisfied with.

 (also, I lied, I'mma boutta reread the frick out of the bible to try to figure this out lmao)